vinc3PO/ChemNumber/README.md

 - Only available for Windows users (I do not own any Apple devices, donation accepted!).

 # Disclaimer
-I am a lazy chemist who does not like to do boring and repetitive tasks when it is possible to automated them.
-I am not a developer, so the code might not be too power efficient.
+I am just a chemist who does not like to do boring and repetitive tasks when it is possible to automated them.
+I am not a developer, so the code might not be too power efficient, but a least it does the job.

 ## Enjoy & Feel free to join and contribute